openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Deferred Credential Request is an HTTP POST request.
 It MUST be sent using the `application/json` media type.

-The following claims are used in the Batch Credential Response:
+The following claims are used in the Batch Credential Request:

 * `transaction_id`: REQUIRED.
 String identifying a Deferred Issuance transaction.

-Credential Issuer MUST invalidate `transaction_id` after the Credential for which it was meant was obtained by the Wallet.
+The Credential Issuer MUST invalidate the `transaction_id` after the Credential for which it was meant has been obtained by the Wallet.

 The following is a non-normative example of a Deferred Credential Request: